Skip to content

 This is the online book version of the Zero to Mastery Deep Learning with TensorFlow course.

-This course will teach you foundations of deep learning and TensorFlow as well as prepare you to pass the TensorFlow Developer Certification exam (optional).
+This course will teach you foundations of deep learning and TensorFlow.

 The course is video based.
 However, the videos are based on the contents of this online book.